-Test out various content and optimise along the way in order to conclude what works, and what doesn’t.
+Test out various content and optimize along the way in order to conclude what works, and what doesn’t.
 As with all successful investments, this requires a strategy alongside a detailed operational plan.

 TIP: Ensure you spend time researching how customers navigate and interact with your store.
-This can help you optimise your digital signage content, and identify what needs to be accomplished.
+This can help you optimize your digital signage content, and identify what needs to be accomplished.